 Umbrella and excess liability policies both sit on top of an underlying liability policy.
 If a claim uses up the limits of the basic liability policy, both the umbrella and the excess policy pick up where the underlying liability policy leaves off.

 An excess liability policy adds higher limits to a single underlying liability policy.
 If you have a general liability policy and a commercial auto policy and you want higher limits on each, you would need two excess liability policies.

 An umbrella policy can sit atop one or more underlying liability policies.
 In the example above, one umbrella policy would add higher limits to the both the general liability and the commercial auto policy.

 An umbrella policy may sometimes protect against certain claims not covered by the underlying liability policy.
 This broader form of coverage is not part of an excess liability policy.

-There are many variations of Inland Marine policies.
-We’ll help you get the one you need.Call 877-207-7900 Now or fill out our short Quote Request form.
+We’ll be happy to discuss your options for higher liability policy limits and we’ll help you get the right policy for your situation.Call 877-207-7900 Now or fill out our short Quote Request form.